ianwagner/tak-tag/README.md

 menus for quick reuse.
 Edit or delete this file if you need to clear your history.

+The command-line utilities initially required just the raw Google IDs.
+They now share the same parsing logic as the Streamlit app so you may provide either full Google URLs or the bare IDs.

 ### CLI Example

 You can call the utility functions from the command line.
 For example, to tag images: